 The order book for the instrument you are trading is displayed here, as well as the current market price and order book depth.
 The ask and bid orders closest to the market price are displayed.

-Any active orders will be highlighted in yellow on the order book.
+Any of your active orders will be highlighted in yellow on the order book.

 Use the '+' and '-' buttons at the bottom right hand side to change the price increment on the order book.

 In the screenshot above, the cumulative value of orders on the book are shown for each $0.50 price interval.
 Click on '+' to increase the price increment to $1.00 to see the orders and cumulative value on the book.

 The order book panel also displays your completed trades through ‘recent trades’.

 Once you've chosen your instrument, analysed the chart to determine your entry and exit prices and examined the order book, you are ready to submit an order.